YPares/nih-faust-jit/README.md

 A plugin to load Faust dsp files and JIT-compile them with LLVM.
 Limited to stereo audio (DSP scripts with more than 2 input/ouput chans will be refused).
-The selected DSP script is saved as part of the plugin state and therefore is saved with your DAW project.
-A two-part GUI is provided:
+It features a GUI to:

-- Select which script to load and where to look for the Faust libraries that this script may import
+- select which script to load and where to look for the Faust libraries that this script may import
-- Tweak the parameters described in the script (shown as various `egui` widgets)
+- tweak the DSP internal parameters described in the script (`hslider`, `nentry`, etc. which we show as various `egui` widgets)

+The selected DSP script and its internal parameters are saved as part of the plugin state, and therefore are saved with your DAW project.

 Both effect and instrument DSPs are supported, with MIDI notes and CCs in both cases.
 The DSP script type is normally detected from its metadata.
 E.g. if the